bowman2001/perplexdoc/content/doc/replace/howto-replace.md

     pre: help_outline
 ---

-Replacements are kind of a hack, but they are easy to use.
-I’ve been waiting too long now for the right solution: Some extensions for Goldmark, which can be enabled in Hugo.
+The syntax is simple: The targeted piece of text is enclosed by the curly braces `{` and `}` and an ASCII sign after the first one. `x{‍^3}` for example gets turned into x{^3}.
 {.p-first} <!--more-->

 ## Quick Overview

-Perplex includes the following replacement codes and styles them like this:
+Perplex includes the following replacement codes and styles them:

 | Element     |     Code     |   Result    |
 |:------------|:------------:|:-----------:|